liang2kl/APIKit/README.md

 ## How It Works

-APIKit use `Mirror` to inspect the properties of an `RequestConfiguration` instance and search for properties that comforming to certain protocols.
+APIKit uses `Mirror` to inspect the properties of an `RequestConfiguration` instance and search for properties that comforming to certain protocols.

 For example, `@Header`, `@HeaderDict` confrom to `HeaderProtocol`, and `@JSON`, `@Field` conform to `BodyProtocol`.